plausible/docs/docs/top-referrers.md

 ### 1. Automatic by the `referer` header

 The `referer` header (the HTTP header is misspelled with one r for historical reasons) is the default and automated way of tracking referrer sources of web traffic.
 The `referer` header works well for the majority of cases but there are some limitations and fall-backs with using it for various historical and technical reasons.

+Note that all the major browsers have stopped sending the detailed info on [referral sources](https://plausible.io/blog/referrer-policy).
+Chrome, Safari and Firefox now only send the full domain name of the referrer and not the actual URL.
+This affects all analytics services including Plausible.
+It means that if `thatblog.com/one-post/` sends you visitors, you will see `thatblog.com` in your referral sources list but won’t be able to see the exact post URL itself.

 ### "Direct / None" traffic without a referrer source